 - salt, to taste

-- Using a blender or food processor, process the freeze-dried strawberries into a powdery crumb.
+- Using a food processor or blender, process the freeze-dried strawberries into a powdery crumb.
 You should have around 1/2 cup.
 If it’s not grinding down fine enough, you can sift it with a fine mesh sieve to rid larger seeds/pieces.
 Set aside.

 - In a large bowl using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter on medium-high speed until creamy, about 2 minutes.
 Add confectioners’ sugar, strawberry powder, heavy cream/milk, and vanilla.
 Beat on low speed for 30 seconds, then switch to high speed and beat for 2 minutes.
 Taste.
 Add 1–2 more Tablespoons of heavy cream/milk if needed to thin out, if desired.
 (I usually add at least 1 more.)
 Add a pinch of salt if frosting is too sweet.